-WA, meet the new Guildford Hotel!
-With her heritage belvedere tower and baroque façade make-over, we’ve fallen hard for her latest look.
+The new Guildford Hotel!
+With a heritage belvedere tower and baroque façade make-over, we’ve fallen hard for her latest look.
 The restored white and grey majesty can be found in the heart of Guildford where she was first built in the 19th century, just a short stumble to the station.

 Shared feasts can be enjoyed by locals and visitors of all ages as he welcomes you to enjoy the best beer, wine and produce the Swan Valley and WA has to offer.
 Don’t say we didn’t warn you about the dapper chaps’ irresistible charm, you’ll lose track of time in his abode, each and every time.